-Are you looking to learn more about ebikes?
-This is a constantly updated guide from an ebike expert mechanic, rider, owner, and ex-bike shop owner.
+Are you looking to learn more about electric bikes?
+This is a constantly updated guide from an e-bike expert mechanic, rider, owner, and ex-bike shop owner.

 Electric biking is a fun and enjoyable way to bike further and faster.
 Electric bikes have come a long way in the past 5 years but they are still complicated machinery that requires a little more maintenance and have more laws regulating them on where you can ride them.
 We could go on for hours about electric motors, maintenance, ride quality, and so forth.
 Please stop in our shop or give us a call if you want to speak in-depth about it!
 I will continue to add to this article so make sure to ask your questions in the comments.

-A bike designed or outfitted aftermarket with an electric motor.
+An electric bike is designed or outfitted aftermarket with an electric motor.
 This motor can be either in one of your wheels or attached under your cranks.
 The majority of electric bikes sold by bike stores are electric assist, also called Pedelec in Europe.
 Electric assist means you must be pedaling and the electric motor gives you assistance to make the pedaling feel easier or you to go faster with the same effort.

-Types or Classes of Electric Bikes in the US
+Types of E-bikes and Classes in the US

 - E-Bike Class 1 – pedal assist up to 20 MPH